kennygrant/bestiary/strings.md

 fmt.Printf("%s", b)
 ```

-But if the file is large this will use a large amount of memory.

 Unless you are ready small files like config files, consider reading the file in chunks.
 The easiest way to read a line-based file is with [bufio.Scanner](https://golang.org/pkg/bufio/).
 You can also read the entire file into memory with ioutil, but this won't be suitable for parsing large files.

 ```go
 file, err := os.Open("path/to/file")